CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

 .. rst:directive:: vhdl:autoenum

     Automatically generates a documentation for an enumeration defined type.
     Has one required argument, the name of the type.
 For the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration
+    option must be set to point to a valid directory containing VHDL sources describing this entity.
+See :ref:`autodoc_usage` for further instructions on how the source code must be set up.

+.. rst:directive:: vhdl:autofunction

+    Automatically generates a documentation for a pure function.
+    Has one required argument, the name of the type.
+For the automatic generation to work, the :py:attr:`vhdl_autodoc_source_path` configuration
     option must be set to point to a valid directory containing VHDL sources